Roshan4004/NepalTravelBlog/README.md

 - A better translator will be used for translation of blog contents to nepali.
 - Currently used Google's TTS is not perfect so, a better and flexible tts will be used.

-**(Note: Only blogs written by the "automatic blog writer" has ability to show AI avatars but later it will be available for user written blogs as well.)**
+**(Note: Only blogs written by the "automatic blog writer" has ability to show avatars but later it will be available for user written blogs as well.)**

 ## Explore Celery Integration
 If you're interested in how Celery is set up separately for task management, check out the `celery_seperate` branch: [Separate Celery Branch](https://github.com/Roshan4004/NepalTravelBlog/tree/celery_seperate)